WhoIsSethDaniel/goldsmith.nvim/README.md

 Run `:checkhealth goldsmith` after installing to see what is required and what needs to be done to meet the minimal requirements.

+[\*] *Goldsmith depends on package completion provided by gopls.
+Prior to 0.6.6 this did not exist.
+If you use a gopls earlier than 0.6.6 it means package completion will not work for those commands that require it.

 # Reporting Problems / Asking Questions
 Goldsmith is very new.
 It works for the author, but does it work for you?
 If not, please consider [asking a